 Abstract:

 Falsely accused through facilitated communication (FC) of raping his daughter, a Michigan man spent 80 days in jail before all charges were dropped.
 His wife, also accused, was placed on an electronic tether.
 The children were taken away.
 The girl's 13-year-old developmental disabled younger brother was subjected to an intense police interrogation in which he was lied to about evidence implicating his parents.
 Despite (1) hearing no testimony supporting the validity of the facilitated accusations, (2) having no good physical evidence that a crime had occurred, (3) seeing two failed in-court tests of FC, (4) hearing two experts testify to the lack of scientific support for FC, (5) having a credible alibi provided by an Orthodox Rabbi against additional charges, and (6) discovering many errors in accusations themselves, the court nevertheless accepted the accusations and refused to allow further scientific testimony on the reliability of FC.
 This address will describe how a Michigan court could accept FC in the first place, then reject science and direct evidence to rule that FC is a valid means of communication.
-It will also show the extreme danger this fallacious legal theory poses for those accused of crimes through FC.
+It will also show the extreme danger this fallacious legal theory poses for those accused of crimes through FC.---------------

 References and for further reading